 For beginners, it’s best to keep a list of the products of your competitors.
-After that, make any online sheet that you can share with your team.
+After that, make an online sheet that you can share with your team.
 Lastly, make a grading for every product listing feature such as product titles, descriptions, and pictures.

 As much as possible, try to focus on the following areas:

-· Product name – note that Amazon’s suggested product title format is “brand + model + product type.”
+- Product name – note that Amazon’s suggested product title format is “brand + model + product type.”
 Do a comparison between your competitor’s product title and yours.
 Moreover, think like the buyer when you are making your own title.
 You should keep it informative and never promotional.

-· Product characteristics – this is what you should take a look at next.
+- Product characteristics – this is what you should take a look at next.
 This is how you do a product feature competitive analysis: first is to check out the right of the items’ images, second is to take a careful look at your competitor’s emphasized USP (Unique Selling Point), and third is to think about how you could effectively counter this aspect.

 - Product description – search for loopholes in your competitor’s descriptions.
 Did the seller forget some important information concerning their products?
 What information did he/she provide?
 How did he/she deliver his/her information?
 Is it just the usual format?
 Or is it reader-friendly?

-· Q&A section – see if your opponents take measures in responding to their buyers’ questions.
+- Q&A section – see if your opponents take measures in responding to their buyers’ questions.
 List all the common questions that shoppers ask, and answer these questions for yourself for your future listings.

-· Product pictures – what product images are featured in the listing?
+- Product pictures – what product images are featured in the listing?
 Take a look at the quality.
-Could your team possibly remake the features of their product images such as displaying the product functions, etc.?
+Could your team possibly remake the features of their product images, such as displaying the product functions, etc.?

 2. Do a careful research

 Learn from the tone and words used by other sellers in their product descriptions, Q&A, and features.
-Furthermore, understand how the images of their products were used, make a detailed research on how to package your items, and how to label them.
+Furthermore, understand how the images of their products were used, make detailed research on how to package your items, and how to label them.
 Most of all, remember to make an analysis of the content of the brand.